MODLanguage/java-interpreter/README.md

 ## Updating the json test files

+The tests can be synched from their original repository.
+It's possible to update the project to get the latest or even to get an older version.

+### Using Gradle

+Gradle has a task to deal with automate this process.
+You can run the following command: `./gradlew updateTests -PgrammarTag=gammarVersion -Pbranch=branchName`.
+That will create a new branch called branchName.
+The branch will contain the version of the tests on the grammar repo at the tag gammarVersion.
+You can use the tag called `latest` to get the latest tests (it's also the default value).
+You can use an older tag to revert to an older version.
+Versions of the grammar prior to v0.0.2 will cause an error due to files not existing in those versions.

+If something goes wrong, you can cleanup the git temporary artifacts by running `./gradlew gitClean`.
+You may need to also switch back to your initial branch and remove branchName if that one was created.

+### Manually

 The following commands will update the content of the `grammar_tests` directory with the new commits done to the test directory of the grammar repository.
 Please keep them in sync as much as possible to avoid discrepancies.